AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Reader Extension Service

-The Reader Extensions service enables your organization to easily share interactive PDF documents by extending the functionality of Adobe Reader with additional usage rights.
+The Reader Extensions Service enables your organization to easily share interactive PDF documents by extending the functionality of Adobe Reader with additional usage rights.
 The Reader Extensions service works with Adobe Reader 7.0 or later.
 The service adds usage rights to a PDF document.
 This action activates features that are not usually available when a PDF document is opened using Adobe Reader, such as adding comments to a document, filling forms, and saving the document.

 >[!NOTE]
 >Third-party users do not require additional software or plug-ins to work with rights-enabled documents.